wayman110/Case-Study-Homework/README.md

 > * environmentally efficient mining and computing resource sharing
 > * reliable native oracle service
 >
 >using its strong collaborations ANKR launched more than 15K nodes globally and a supported ecosystem in excess of 50 proof of stake blockchains.
 They have blockchain projects with Acala, Polygo and Avalanche to enable one-click node deployment and hosting services.
-Realizing the abilito to expand into decentralized finance and moving away form being known only as a node hosting platform.
+Realizing the abilito to expand into decentralized finance and moving away from being known only as a node hosting platform.
 ANKR is using its staking platform for DeFI trading, asset and lending services.
 #

 ## Landscape

 ANKR has competitive advantages in the Decentralized Finance (DeFi), cloud transactions and crypto currency spaces.
 It is well positioned to be a Fintech disruptor for many years to come.
 By streamlining processes, improving the user experience and cutting cost making web3 technology accessilbe to everyone.
 ANKR's is on its wayy to helping with cloud computing decentralization and continual evlovement of the internet where applications run on blockchains.
 They are creating an efficient cost effective approach for everyone to participate using newer technologies to generate income opportunities.

-with their plan to continue increasing its stategic partnerships and developing its robust technology, analyst predicts theirs will be a leading cryptocurrency.
+With Web3 highly focused on decentralization and being more open source...applications will no longer be limited to big tech companies.
+Thus rights for earning money will be accessible to everyone.
 ANKR offers cost effective alternatives for developers and clients interested in deploying blockchain nodes.
+They make use of their native tokens in many ways such as node development, paying for app usage and voting for/against proposals.
+With an agressive plan to continue increasing its stategic partnerships and developing its robust technology, analyst predicts ANKR to become a sought after cryptocurrency.

 ###### Author: Phemex contributing writer July, 26, 2021 | https://phemex.com/academy/what-is-ankr-network